-Happy June 19, 2017!
-I hope you enjoy this encore performance of Career Callings Radio from May 17, 2016.
-God bless! - Robbie Romeiser Josh Kimbrell is the host of the daily...
+Happy October 23, 2017!
+I hope you enjoy this encore performance of Career Callings Radio from October 10, 2016.
+God bless! - Robbie Romeiser Photo courtesy of Stewart Butterfield.
+Darren Shearer is the...

 In 1981, the movie Chariots of Fire won the Academy Award for Best Picture.
 The movie tells the tale of long-distance runners Eric Liddell and Harold Abrahams, both of whom earned Olympic medals for Great Britain in the 1924 Olympic Games.
 During the movie there is a scene in which Eric’s sister, Jenny, accuses Eric of failing God by competing in the Olympics, thus delaying his return to China as a missionary.
 Eric responded to Jenny with a retort that both startled me and inspired me when I watched the movie.
 “Jenny,” he said in his thick Scottish accent, “I believe God made me for a purpose, but He also made me fast.
 And when I run I feel His pleasure.”

 I honestly cannot tell you if the real Eric Liddell ever spoke those words.
 What I can tell you is this: the real Eric Liddell brought Christianity to the forefront of the 1924 Olympics by withdrawing from his best race, the 100 meter dash, because it was to be run on Sunday.
 Instead, he ran in the 400 meter race – not his strongest – and shocked the world by winning the gold medal and setting a new world record in the process!
 Prior to winning the 400 meter race, many scoffed and ridiculed Eric Liddell for choosing not to run on Sunday.
 But after his victory, Liddell became a legend, a legend dedicated to God whose story has inspired a multitude of books – and even a movie – that proclaim to the world God’s words in 1 Samuel 2:30, “Those who honor me I will honor.”